Dynamical quantum phase transitions in a spinor Bose-Einstein condensate and criticality enhanced quantum sensing: secular approximation of the quantum Fisher information

-where $\left\vert \psi\right\rangle =\left\vert \psi\left( q,t\right) \right\rangle =e^{-i\hat{H}t}\left\vert \psi_{0}\right\rangle $.
-If $\hat {H} =q\hat{H}_{q}$, one can immediately realize that $F_{Q}\left( q,t\right) =4t^{2}\Delta^{2}\hat{H}_{q}$ with the variance $\Delta^{2}\hat{H} _{q}=\left\langle \psi_{0}\left\vert \hat{H}_{q}^{2}\right\vert \psi_{0}\right\rangle -\left\vert \left\langle \psi_{0}\left\vert \hat{H} _{q}\right\vert \psi _{0}\right\rangle \right\vert ^{2}$.
-Recognizing $\hat{H }=\hat{H}_{0}+q\hat {H}_{q}$ and $\left[ \hat{H}_{0},\hat{H}_{q}\right] \neq0 $, we use the identity \cite{deo-s}
+where $\left\vert \psi \right\rangle =\left\vert \psi \left( q,t\right) \right\rangle =e^{-i\hat{H}t}\left\vert \psi _{0}\right\rangle $.
+If $\hat{H} =q\hat{H}_{q}$, one can immediately realize that $F_{Q}\left( q,t\right) =4t^{2}\Delta ^{2}\hat{H}_{q}$ with the variance $\Delta ^{2}\hat{H} _{q}=\left\langle \psi _{0}\left\vert \hat{H}_{q}^{2}\right\vert \psi _{0}\right\rangle -\left\vert \left\langle \psi _{0}\left\vert \hat{H} _{q}\right\vert \psi _{0}\right\rangle \right\vert ^{2}$.
+Recognizing $\hat{H }=\hat{H}_{0}+q\hat{H}_{q}$ and $\left[ \hat{H}_{0},\hat{H}_{q}\right] \neq 0 $, we use the identity \cite{deo-s}

-where $\mathcal{\hat{H}}_{q}=\int_{0}^{t}dt^{\prime}\exp\left( i\hat {H} t^{\prime}\right) \hat{H}_{q}\exp\left( -i\hat{H}t^{\prime}\right) $ and this leads to $F_{Q}\left( q,t\right) =4\Delta^{2}\hat{\mathcal{H}}_{q}$.
+where $\mathcal{\hat{H}}_{q}=\int_{0}^{t}dt^{\prime }\exp \left( i\hat{H} t^{\prime }\right) \hat{H}_{q}\exp \left( -i\hat{H}t^{\prime }\right) $ and this leads to $F_{Q}\left( q,t\right) =4\Delta ^{2}\hat{\mathcal{H}}_{q}$.
 Usually, it is not easy to work out the explicit form of $\hat{\mathcal{H}} _{q}$ except that the Hamiltonian belongs to some special classes \cite {caiprl2021-s}.
-Using the expansion $\left\vert \psi_{0}\right\rangle =\sum_{n}c_{n}\left\vert \psi _{n}\right\rangle $, in which $\left\vert \psi_{n}\right\rangle $ is the eigenstate of $\hat{H}$ with the corresponding eigenenergy $E_{n}$, we can get
+Using the expansion $\left\vert \psi _{0}\right\rangle =\sum_{n}c_{n}\left\vert \psi _{n}\right\rangle $, in which $\left\vert \psi _{n}\right\rangle $ is the eigenstate of $\hat{H}$ with the corresponding eigenenergy $E_{n}$, we can get

 where $E_{nm}=E_{n}-E_{m}$.
 In the long-time limit, the sinc function gives the value of $1$ with $E_{nm}=0$ and zero otherwise.
-Using an assumption that only the terms with $E_{nm}=0$ survive in the $t\rightarrow\infty$ limit \cite{dynamicalqfi-s}\ and considering the fact that the spectrum of $ \hat{H}$ is nondegenerate, the QFI (\ref{eq_qfi_expand}) can be approximated by Eq. (\ref{eq_qfianalytical}) in the main text.
+Using an assumption that only the terms with $E_{nm}=0$ survive in the $t\rightarrow \infty $ limit \cite{dynamicalqfi}\ and considering the fact that the spectrum of $ \hat{H}$ is nondegenerate, the QFI (\ref{eq_qfi_expand}) can be approximated by (\ref{eq_qfianalytical}).

 We found out that the approximation is quantitatively valid in a moderate long time.
-From the viewpoint of phase space mixing \cite{phasespacemixing-s} , a distribution in phase space will eventually mix up in the energy region it could reach, which will reduce its distinguishability.
-The sensitivity of a quantum state with respect to the change of Hamiltonian parameters, as characterized by the QFI, is also expected to become coarse in the long-time run.
+From the viewpoint of phase space mixing \cite{phasespacemixing} , a distribution in phase space will eventually mix up in the energy region it could reach, which will reduce its distinguishability.
+The distinguishability of a quantum state with respect to the change of Hamiltonian parameters, as characterized by the QFI, is also expected to become coarse in the long-time run.